amurto/easySQL/README.md

 ## Tables downloadable in csv format
 Option to download SQL tables in csv format.

+## Chatbot Assistance
+FAQ chatbot to help user get acquainted with the app.

 ## Data Visualization
 Visualization of SQL tables using Plotly.
 Compare column v/s column and plot it using various charts.